Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 I made my own modified one which is about 5 feet (1.5 meters) long with a tennis ball covered in leather on one end.
 This is so I can hold it between my knees to steady it since my left hand does not cooperate most of the time.

-Wet into wet blending is a popular technique in oil painting.
-It is much harder to achieve with acrylics since they dry so quickly.
+Wet-into-wet blending or alla prima painting, is a popular technique in oil painting.
+It is much harder to achieve with acrylics since they have a shorter drying time than oil paints.

 You can achieve wet into wet blending by applying one color on top of another while both are still wet or by applying them next to each other and blending to form a gradient.